 Africana Research Center Advisory Board members will review all complete proposals.
 They will consider the significance of the proposed research, the strength of the proposed methodological model, the researcher’s qualifications and preparation for the project, the strength of her or his letter of support, and the likelihood that the project will yield results that will contribute toward new knowledge suitable for publication, or provide the seeds for a major external grant proposal.
 Awardees will be notified by November 1, 2023.

 Note: Proposals may be submitted any time prior to the published deadline.
 However, proposals will not be reviewed until the current published deadline.
 Incomplete applications will not be reviewed.

 Research funds may NOT be used for conference travel, tuition, faculty/staff salaries, equipment, books or solely to cover the cost of hiring a research assistant.

 Awardees doing human subject research will have 60 days to submit an IRB certification or exemption letter and to sign the grant award acceptance agreement, which spells out the terms for using award funds.
 Subject testing may not begin before the agreement is signed, nor may expenses be accrued prior to this time.
 For more information on the IRB process, visit Institutional Review Board on the Research website or contact the Office of Research Protections at 814-865-1775.

 Applications will be reviewed by the ARC Advisory Board.
-Awards will be made by May 1 and must be accepted within 60 days of notification.
+Grant awards will be decided in May and must be accepted within 60 days of notification.
 Awardees will have 18 months from the date of signing the grant award agreement to use their research funding for awarded projects.
 Funds not used by the award contract deadline will be released back to the ARC.
 Extensions will only be granted under exceptional circumstances.

 Important Travel Information